 The primary use case for the Join recipe is to enrich one dataset with columns from another.
 Dataiku matches values using a key column that is common to both datasets.
 The Left join is a common join type used in data enrichment.
 It lets you keep all the records in your main dataset regardless if there is a match in the enrichment dataset.

 While the default join type is a Left join, you can set the join type that best fits your use case.

-You can always change the detected key column by selecting your own columns to match on and setting the conditions.
+You can always change the detected key column by selecting your own columns to match on and setting the conditions in the Join step.

-In the Selected columns step, you can tell DSS which columns you want to see in the output dataset.
+In the Selected columns step, you can tell Dataiku which columns you want to see in the output dataset.

-You can use the Post-filter to inform DSS if duplicate rows are allowed and when you want to be able to select only the rows that match a condition.
+You can use the Post-filter step to filter the results of the Join operation before writing the output dataset.
+For example, you can inform Dataiku if duplicate rows are allowed and if you want to return only rows that match a condition.

 Finally, you can use the Output step to review the execution specs, for example the generated SQL query and execution plan.

 There are a lot of reasons to use joins when building a Flow.

 In this hands-on tutorial, you can practice using the Join Recipe to enrich the customers dataset.